 by Dr. Tina Marcantel

 By becoming more aware of your thoughts, you can choose to identify with those that serve you best.
-Dr. Tina Marcantel is a naturopathic doctor practicing in Gilbert, Arizona, and serving the East Valley cities of Mesa, Tempe, Scottsdale, Chandler, Queen Creek, Apache Junction, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic doctor practicing in Gold Canyon, Arizona, and serving the East Valley cities of Gilbert, Mesa, Tempe, Scottsdale, Chandler, Queen Creek, Apache Junction, and the greater Phoenix area.

 We all have thoughts constantly going through our minds.
 Some of those thoughts serve us well, but there are others that we need to let go of.
 The thoughts that we identify with form the basis of our belief system, and our belief system governs our behavior patterns.